cndreisbach/resume/resume.md

     of MongoDB, used to query, analyze, and stream data.
 Contributed to [Light Table](http://lighttable.com/).

-    Lead author of the curriculum for [ClojureBridge](http://clojurebridge.org/), an initiative to increase diversity within the Clojure community by offering free, beginner-friendly workshops for women.

 Python
 :   Member of core team for [Hy](http://hylang.org/), a Lisp that compiles
     to the Python AST.
 Implemented tail-call optimization for Hy.